St. Mark's Church (Vrba): Features

 An important feature of the church are its frescoes, though they are rather fragmented.
 Some wall paintings are preserved on the exterior of the church.
 An image of St Christopher and one of the Crucifixion date to the early 15th century and are in the style of the Gorizia school.
 St George and the Dragon, dating to the 16th century, are by the painter Jernej of Loka who also painted the church of St John the Baptist at Lake Bohinj.
 Both painters also painted parts of the interior.
 The Gorizia master is the author of the image of Christ, the Twelve Apostles and the symbols of the Evangelists.
-On the right side of the dividing arch a different contemporary painter depicted St Mark kneeling and a skinned St Bartholomew holding his skin in his hand and smiling.
-Above the arch an image of an angel from an Annunciation scene is preserved and is the work of Bartholomew of Loka who also decorated the western wall with scenes from the Passion of Christ, a few of which are preserved.
+On the right side of the dividing arch a different contemporary painter depicted St Mark kneeling and a flayed St Bartholomew holding his skin in his hand and smiling.
+Above the arch an image of an angel from an Annunciation scene is preserved and is the work of Bartholomew of Loka, who also decorated the western wall with scenes from the Passion of Christ, a few of which are preserved.

 The church furnishings are more recent.
-Two gold plated side altars are from the early 17th century with slightly crude 17th-century sculpture and 19th-century paintings of the Pietà and of St Bartholomew.
+Two gilded side altars are from the early 17th century with slightly crude 17th-century sculpture and 19th-century paintings of the Pietà and of St Bartholomew.
 The main altar dates to the 18th century.
-The marble altar table was designed by Tone Bitenc, pupil of Jože Plečnik and combines Baroque elements with a Plečnik style modernism.
+The marble altar table was designed by Tone Bitenc, a pupil of Jože Plečnik, and combines Baroque elements with Plečnik-style modernism.

 On the basis of fragments of a painted wooden ceiling dating from around 1500–1515, a new reconstructed ceiling was built in 1990.
-In the porch is a bust of the archbishop Anton Vovk (1900–1963), great grand nephew of Prešeren, born in the same house in Vrba.
+In the porch is a bust of Archbishop Anton Vovk (1900–1963), the great-grand-nephew of Prešeren, born in the same house in Vrba.